Nacho Gil

-Ignacio "Nacho" Gil de Pareja Vicent (born 9 September 1995) is a Spanish professional footballer who plays for New England Revolution in Major League Soccer.
-Primarily deployed as a attacking midfielder, he can also play as a left winger.
+Ignacio "Nacho" Gil de Pareja Vicent (born 9 September 1995) is a Spanish professional footballer who plays for Primera Federación club Tenerife.
+Primarily an attacking midfielder, he can also play as a left winger.

 Formed at Valencia, he made 22 La Liga appearances for them and for Las Palmas, while playing over 100 Segunda División games for three clubs.

-Club career
+Career

 Valencia

 Born in Valencia, Gil joined hometown club Valencia CF's youth setup in 2002 at the age of seven.
 He made his senior debut with the reserves on 5 January 2014, starting in a 1–0 Segunda División B away loss against CE L'Hospitalet.

 Gil was promoted to the B team ahead of the 2014–15 season, and scored his first senior goal on 7 December 2014 in a 1–0 away win over CF Reus Deportiu.
 He featured regularly for the side the following years, whilst being utilised as a forward during the 2016–17 campaign.

 Gil had a loan move to Deportivo Alavés cancelled.
 He rejected an offer from Villarreal CF in August 2016, but submitted a transfer request to his parent club in January 2017, which was refused.
 Shortly after, he was called up to train with the main squad by manager Voro.

 Gil made his first-team and La Liga debut on 25 February 2017, coming on as a late substitute for Mario Suárez in a 2–1 away defeat to Alavés.
 On 4 May, he renewed his contract until 2020.

 On 25 January 2018, Gil was loaned to UD Las Palmas of the same league for six months.
 On 10 September, he moved to Segunda División's Elche CF also in a temporary deal.